No overseas fees

 *Prices are for example purposes only.

-The GBP currency pair has been relatively unstable over the last five years, thanks to recent political events such as Brexit.
-Travellers to Europe from Britain will find that £1 is equal to around 1.1 Euros.
+The GBP currency pair has been relatively unstable over the last five years, thanks to recent political events such as Brexit and global inflation.
+Travellers to Europe from Britain will find that £1 is equal to around 1.15 Euros.
 If you think you know whether it’s going to be more expensive or cheaper to buy Euros in the future, you may want to lock in the exchange rate using a prepaid travel card.

 |Year||Average annual exchange Pound Sterling (GBP) to Euro (EUR)|